Concordium/concordium-wallet-proxy/README.md

 When present, this is always a positive value.

 #### `total` (required)
-The total change in the account's __public__ balance due to the transaction and associated fees.
+The total change in the account's __public__ CCD balance due to the transaction and associated fees.
 A negative value indicates a debit from the account, while a positive value indicates a credit to the account.

 #### `energy` (optional)